 An individual problems course.
 Each student will work under the direction of a staff member on some problem of mutual interest.
+With the approval of the department head MH 491 may be taken on a pass-fail basis.

 PHYSICAL SCIENCE (PHS)